San Francisco 1980s

 Roommates

 Most people I knew in the 1980s moved a lot.
-The first few years I lived in the Bay Area, I changed addresses about twice a year.
-It was kind of fun because it felt like all the renters here were on a personality spectrum somewhere between “oddball” and “completely insane,” so you got a…
+My first few years in the Bay Area I changed addresses about twice a year.
+It was kind of fun because most residents here were located on a personality spectrum somewhere between oddball and completely insane, so you got a lot of different and unique…

 Read more: Roommates